Kucoin/kucoin-mining-docs/README_EN.md

 # User
-## Mining Account Information
+## Sub-account Information
-Get information about all mining accounts of the user.
+Get information about all sub accounts of the user.

 **Frequency of requests:** 2 times per second at Api-Key level.